brooth/jeta-site/mysite/home/markdown/event-bus.md

         }
     }

-As the [observer's handler](/guide/observer), `SubscriptionHandler` gives you an ability to control subscription workflow.
+As well as [observer's handler](/guide/observer), `SubscriptionHandler` lets you control subscription workflow.
 You can stop listening a message:

     :::java
     handler.unregister(Message.class);